Nez Perce flight through Yellowstone: The Nez Perce's escape

 The Nez Perce entered Yellowstone National Park on August 23, 1877, near the Madison river.
 On September 6, 1877, they left the northeast corner of the park via Crandall Creek 44°49′03″N 109°47′13″W en route to the Clark's Fork of the Yellowstone.
 Once inside the park, the Nez Perce knew of three routes by which they could escape, northwest via the Yellowstone River, northeast via Clark's Fork of the Yellowstone or east via the Shoshone River.
-The Nez Perce, suspecting the Army would be waiting for them at all the usual exits, selected an unknown and most difficult route over the Absaroka Mountains reaching an elevation of nearly 10000 ft.
+The Nez Perce, suspecting the Army would be waiting for them at all the usual exits, selected an unknown and most difficult route over the Absaroka Range reaching an elevation of nearly 10000 ft.
 Fisher, following them, said it was "the roughest country I ever undertook to pass through.
 About every foot of it was obstructed with dead and fallen timber and huge blocks of grammar."
 After Fisher and his group of Bannocks had a skirmish with the rear guard of the Nez Perce, he broke off the chase and turned back to find General Howard and his soldiers.
 Once the main body of Nez Perce left the Yellowstone river, they moved up Pelican Creek onto the Mirror Plateau.
 It was there that James Irwin escaped.
 James Shively escaped a few days later.
 They continued east crossing the Lamar River and ascending one of the major creeks—Calfee, Miller or Cache.
 They reached the divide on the evening of September 5, 1877.
 On the morning of September 6, they continued northeast down Crandall Creek and into the canyon of the Clark's Fork of the Yellowstone.
 Although his forces had never been very far from the Nez Perce, Howard never engaged the Indians while in the park and chose an easier route to the Clark's Fork.